yandthj/HPC/docs/Documentation/Development/Build_Tools/git.md

 has_children: true
 ---

-# Git
+# Using Git Revision Control

-To begin, let's start by clearing up some common misconceptions about git.
+*Learn how to set up and use the Git software tool for development*

+ The system installation (i.e., /usr/bin/git) is version 1.8.3.
+To access more up-to-date versions, access git via Anaconda.
+## Git Introduction
+[Git is a distributed revision control system](https://en.wikipedia.org/wiki/Distributed_version_control).
 You probably have heard of git through the popular git-repository hosting web-service [GitHub](https://github.com).
 GitHub (the hosting service) is to git (the open-source version control software) what the internet is to computers&mdash;git is used locally to track incremental development and modifications to a collection of files, and GitHub gets those changes to serve as a synchronized, common access point.
 GitHub also has social aspects, like tracking who changed what and why.
 There are other git hosting services like [GitLab](https://gitlab.com) which are similar to GitHub but offer slightly different features.

 The git workflow has some pretty colorful vocabulary, so let's define some of the terms to avoid confusion going forward:
 * **Repository/repo**: A git repository is an independent grouping of files to be tracked.
 A git repo has a "root" which is the directory that it sits in, and tracks further directory nesting from that.
 A single repo is often thought of as a complete project or application, though it's not uncommon to nest modules of an application as child repositories to isolate the development history of those submodules.